bensadeh/circumflex/README.md

 - View comments in `less`
   * Comments are wrapped and color-indented
   * Comments are formatted to show *italics*, <ins>hyperlinks</ins> and `code blocks`
-  * OP and moderators are labelled
+  * Original poster (OP) and moderators are labelled

 <p align="center">
   <img src="images/mainview.png" width="700" alt="^"/>